Christian Walker Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays' 3.60 team ERA ranks second among all league pitching staffs.
+- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.65).

-- Rays pitchers combine to surrender 81 home runs (one per game), the ninth-fewest in the league.
+- The Rays rank 11th in baseball in home runs surrendered (85 total, one per game).

-- Bradley gets the start for the Rays, his 11th of the season.
-He is 5-3 with a 3.86 ERA and 71 strikeouts through 49 2/3 innings pitched.
+- Eflin (9-3) is trying for his 10th victory when he gets the starting nod for the Rays in his 15th start of the season.
+He's put together a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.

-- In his most recent outing on Wednesday against the Baltimore Orioles, the right-hander tossed six innings, allowing one earned run while surrendering three hits.
+- His last time out came on Friday against the Kansas City Royals, when the righty tossed six innings, surrendering three earned runs while allowing seven hits.

-- In 10 games this season, the 22-year-old has put up a 3.86 ERA and 13 strikeouts per nine innings, while giving up a batting average of .235 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.